Compositionally Safe Construction of Autonomous Driving Systems: Correctness of the Method

-\begin{theorem} If the ADS is initially safe, it will remain so throughout its execution.
-That is, the execution will preserve safety by avoiding collisions and complying with applicable traffic regulations. \end{theorem} \begin{proof} If the ADS is initially safe, by \autoref{lemma:safe-inductive} all the states along the execution are safe.
-Moreover, by \autoref{lemma:safe-is-speed-compliant-and-disjoint} these states are compliant to speed limits and collision free.
-Furthermore, by \autoref{lemma:no-gaps} the steps between them are collision-free. \end{proof}
+\begin{theorem} If the SADS is initially safe, it will remain so throughout its execution.
+That is, the execution will preserve safety by avoiding collisions and complying with applicable traffic regulations. \end{theorem} \begin{proof} If the SADS is initially safe, by Lemma \ref{lemma:safe-inductive} all the states along the execution are safe.
+Moreover, by Lemma \ref{lemma:safe-is-speed-compliant-and-disjoint} these states are compliant to speed limits and collision free.
+Furthermore, by Lemma \ref{lemma:no-gaps} the steps between them are collision-free. \end{proof}